How to Remove Gel Nail Polish at Home: A Starter's Guide

 1. File your nail bed with a nail file

 Use a coarse nail file to file down the gel top coat layer until the top coat is no longer shiny and smooth.
-File down every nail.
+Do this on each nail.

-By filing down the gel top coat, you expose the gel polish on your nail plate.
-This will make it easier to remove the gel polish with the acetone you'll be using later.
+Filing down the top coat shows the gel polish underneath.
+This makes it easier to take off the polish with acetone later.

 2. Soak acetone to a cotton ball or cotton pad

-If you're going to use cotton balls, pull off 1.5x1.5 cm balls, making sure they're thin and big enough to cover the nail bed.
+If you're using cotton balls, tear off pieces that are about 1.5x1.5 cm.
+Make sure they're thin but big enough to cover your nail bed.

-The cotton ball shouldn’t be so big that it's overhanging and touching the surrounding skin and cuticles.
+The cotton shouldn't be so big that it hangs over and touches the skin around your nails or your cuticles.

-Then, soak a cotton ball in acetone until it is damp but not dripping wet.
-Typically it takes about 5 to 10 drops of acetone to achieve this.
+Next, soak a cotton ball in acetone.
+It should be damp, but not dripping wet.
+Usually, 5 to 10 drops of acetone will do the trick.

-If you’re using cotton pads, apply acetone directly onto the pad so it’s, again, damp but not dripping wet.
+If you're using cotton pads, put acetone right onto the pad.
+It should be damp, but not dripping.

-Place the acetone-soaked cotton on top of a fingernail and move on to the next step.
+Put the acetone-soaked cotton on top of your fingernail, then move on to the next step.

 3. Wrap the tip of the finger in aluminum foil

-To hold the soaked cotton ball in place, begin wrapping the fingertip with the 3x3 inch pre-cut aluminium foil you prepared before.
+To keep the cotton ball in place, start wrapping your fingertip with the 3x3 inch aluminum foil you cut earlier.

-Now you can repeat steps 2 and 3 for each fingernail until all your fingers are wrapped in aluminum foil and contain cotton balls.
+Now, do steps 2 and 3 for each fingernail.
+Keep going until all your fingers are wrapped in foil with cotton balls on them.

-After wrapping each nail, wait 10 minutes to let the acetone soak into the gel polish.
+Once you've wrapped each nail, wait 10 minutes.
+This gives the acetone time to soak into the gel polish.

-After 10 minutes, the gel nail polish should be softened and appear bubbling/curling.
-This means you can pinch away the foil and cotton ball from the nail.
+After 10 minutes, the gel polish should be soft and might look bubbly or curled.
+Now you can pinch off the foil and cotton ball from your nail.

 4. Use a cuticle stick to remove gel polish

-If the gel polish isn’t sliding off easily, continue soaking the nail with the acetone cotton ball for another 5 minutes.
+If the polish isn't coming off easily, keep soaking the nail with the acetone cotton ball for another 5 minutes.

 5. Buff Your nails

-Gently buff your nails to remove both ridges and uneven edges and smooth the surface of your nails.
+Gently buff your nails to smooth out ridges and uneven edges.
+This will also help smooth the surface of your nails and remove any small bits of gel polish left.

 6. Apply cuticle oil on your nail

-Apply cuticle oil to rehydrate your cuticles to keep your nails healthy and strong.
+Put on cuticle oil to help your cuticles stay hydrated and keep your nails healthy and strong.

-Then, massage the cuticle oil to completely cover your cuticles.
+Then, rub in the cuticle oil well to cover all of your cuticles.

 You can never use too much cuticle oil.
 Apply cuticle oil as frequently as three times a day daily if you feel it’s worth keeping your nails and skin in perfect shape.